 - Understand what they are doing well, and what their next steps are

-- Set goals and objectives (next steps) for their future learnings
+- Set goals and objectives (next steps) for their future learning

 - Provide feedback and input to help us enhance learning throughout the school

-- Make suggestions and explore ways improve the collective experiences of our students
+- Make suggestions and explore ways to improve the collective experiences of our students

 2) We are also focused on improving our ability to effectively and descriptively assess and communicate student learning.